 Put on your hazmat suit (or at least the mask and gloves).
 Dilute your bleach with water according to the instructions on your bleach container, and pour into a spray bottle.
 Do NOT use straight bleach as it is too concentrated!
 Spray all hard surfaces with the diluted bleach spray.
 Remember to spray the toilet handle & rim, the doorknobs, the faucet, and the light switches.
 Let the solution sit for 15 minutes as this is how long it takes to disinfect.
 Go back through and use wet paper towels (dampened with just water) to rinse down all the surfaces you sprayed with bleach.
 The reason I use paper towels is so I can throw them away at the end, and I won’t bleach my washcloths.
-If you/your child used any of the remotes for TV or video games, spray a little of the bleach solution directly onto a paper towel and wipe down the remote(s).
+If you/your child used any remotes for the TV or video games, spray a little of the bleach solution directly onto a paper towel and wipe down the remote(s).
 After 15 minutes, use a damp paper towel to rinse.

 Whenever someone has the flu in our house, we put a sheet over the couch where they tend to be during their flu session.
 After the flu has passed, I wash that sheet as well as all bedding, pillows, and stuffed animals the person had during their bout with the flu.
 Launder everything in the hottest water tolerated, and dry on high heat (if tolerated).
 Remember to wear both gloves and a mask when handling infected bedding.

 Why is that that 91.7% of the time, a child misses the toilet or bucket and vomit ends up in places that are not easy to clean?
 Mainly, the carpet.
 The fact is, it’s gotta get cleaned, so here’s the best way to rid the carpet of vomit… are we excited yet?